slavanga/baseguide/README.md

 ```

 ###Standard form controls
-All form controls listed in the ```$inputs-list``` get styled by default.
+All form controls listed in ```$input-selector``` get styled by default.
 The variable can be changed to a custom selector like ```.form-control```.
 This will allow you to selectively style form controls based on that selector.

 Remember to reset the height of textareas if you choose a custom selector: